 Our information on body image and sexuality offers more advice on how to deal with these emotions.

 After a surgical menopause, you will be advised to take measures to ensure that you stay healthy in the years ahead.
 This will include protecting your bones from osteoporosis and maintaining a healthy heart.

 Early menopause can increase the likelihood of developing osteoporosis or loss in bone density which, for some women, may lead to an increased risk of fractures.
-You should be offered a DEXA scan to assess the density or strength of your bones, which will help to predict your future risk of fracture.
+You should be offered a DEXA scan (an x-ray which measures bone density) to assess the density or strength of your bones, which will help to predict your future risk of fracture.
 What can help: